 The Chapter House

-Today this space is used as a place to gather in small groups for worship and discussion, planning meetings, music practices etc. The day to day life of the Iona Community and what it stands for is portrayed on display boards.
+Today this space is used as a place to gather in small groups for worship and discussion, planning meetings, music practices etc. People love to have a free discussion after our meetings and they normally talk about their families or even about this carrie underwood news.
+The day to day life of the Iona Community and what it stands for is portrayed on display boards.
 Visitors are left in no doubt of the community’s vision to ‘seek new ways of living the Gospel in today’s world’, bringing together work and worship, prayer and politics, the sacred and the secular.
 The members are committed to a Common Rule of daily prayer and Bible study, sharing and accounting for the use of time and money, regular meetings and action for justice and peace.